te-online/files_linkeditor/README.md

 If you ever saved a favorite/shortcut in a browser on macOS or Windows, you have thereby created a .webloc or .URL file.
 Windows saves internet-shortcuts in .URL files and macOS in .webloc files.
 Example: You drag and drop a shortcut from Firefox to your macOS Desktop -> you have a .webloc file.
 Now if you sync this file with your Nextcloud, you can view, edit or open the link from within the webinterface.

+## Why can't I open a link file in a new window/tab without confirmation

+See this Pull Request for an extensive discussion: [#20](https://github.com/te-online/files_linkeditor/pull/20).

 ## Development
 The client-side JavaScript of this plugin uses ES6 features and needs to be transpiled for use in a browser.
 To run a watch command that automatically updates the `bundle.js` file when you make changes, execute `npm run dev`.
 To make a simple build, use `npm build`.